CheVeraId/domainauth-spec/draft-narea-domainauth.md

 - Clearly communicate the distinction between signature types to end users.
 - Consider implementing additional verification steps for organisation signatures with member attribution in high-security contexts.

+## Key Management

+Proper key management is essential for the security of the DomainAuth protocol.
+The following requirements apply:

+1. **Key Generation:**
+  - Keys MUST be generated using a cryptographically secure random number generator.
+  - RSA key generation MUST follow industry best practices for prime generation and testing.
+  - The minimum modulus size for RSA keys is 2048 bits.
+2. **Key Storage:**
+  - Private keys MUST be protected from unauthorised access.
+  - Organisation private keys SHOULD be stored with the highest level of protection available, preferably in hardware security modules (HSMs).
+  - Member private keys SHOULD be protected with appropriate measures, such as operating system security mechanisms or hardware tokens.
+3. **Key Rotation:**
+  - Organisations SHOULD establish a regular schedule for rotating their keys.
+  - Key rotation SHOULD be performed by generating a new key pair and updating the DomainAuth TXT record.
+  - During key rotation, organisations SHOULD maintain both the old and new keys in DNS for a transition period, allowing for graceful migration.
+  - Member certificates issued under the old key remain valid until their expiration but SHOULD be renewed under the new key when practical.
+4. **Key Compromise:**
+  - In the event of a key compromise, immediate rotation is REQUIRED.
+  - The compromised key's TXT record SHOULD be removed as soon as possible.
+  - Short certificate lifetimes help mitigate the impact of key compromises.

+Implementations SHOULD provide guidance and tools to assist with secure key management practices appropriate to the security requirements of the organisation.

 # IANA Considerations